xrazis/haris.razis.com/content/posts/cappadocia.md

 attr="Galatás tower sits on top of the hill, higher than anything else." width=100% align=center link="/blog/cappadocia/IMG_4335.webp" target="_blank" >}}

+The following day we woke up early to visit Hagia Sophia so to avoid large crowds.
+Sadly, Erdoğan annulled Hagia Sophia's status as a museum and reverted it into a mosque.
+Visitors are only allowed on the top floor, which is a short 15-minute tour.
+The visit was poor compared to what had been described to us by people who visited before the annulation.

+Despite that, Hagia Sophia is an architectural masterpiece, and we could not leave without visiting. //TODO add info

 {{< figure src="/blog/cappadocia/PXL_20241024_055932734.webp"
 attr="The highest point of the dome of Hagia Sophia stands at 55.6 meters!" width=100% align=center link="/blog/cappadocia/PXL_20241024_055932734.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/IMG_4349.webp"
-attr="The detail in the (unfortunately destroyed) mosaics was incredible." width=100% align=center link="/blog/cappadocia/IMG_4349.webp" target="_blank" >}}
+attr="The detail in the (unfortunately destroyed) mosaics is incredible." width=100% align=center link="/blog/cappadocia/IMG_4349.webp" target="_blank" >}}

+We then headed towards Balat, //TODO Complete

 {{< figure src="/blog/cappadocia/PXL_20241024_084310324.MP.webp"
 attr="The grand bazaar is not for the agoraphobic." width=100%